Making Pieces of a Closet Organizer Work for a Small Space

 I bought two melamine shelves.
 One would be to install at the top above the closet rod and the other I would cut into pieces for the drawer fronts.
 I marked the shelf where the cuts would be made and covered the line with masking tape.
 Using masking tape keeps the melamine from chipping when running it through the table saw.

 I filled the exposed edges with Dry Dex, then painted them white.
 I drilled the holes for the handles and installed the fronts on the drawer boxes.

 I used metal shelf brackets for the upper shelves and installed them using the auger anchors.
 Of course, I forgot to take a picture of that, too!

 Although this project took a lot of elbow-grease, I was able to keep the cost at a minimum.
-I spent about $75.00 – not too bad and now The Han has a much nicer closet system as long as the clothes don’t keep “falling off of the hangers”!!
+I spent about $75.00 – not too bad and now my daughter has a much nicer closet system as long as the clothes don’t keep “falling off of the hangers”!!

 Have questions or other ideas about customizing a closet organizer?
 Leave a comment below!